How to Get a Paralegal Certificate: What You Need to Know

 Step 5: Maintain Your Certification

 The law isn’t just what’s written in a book, it’s an ever-evolving system with new decisions being made every day.
 New technology is also constantly affecting the law.
-For these reasons, most paralegal certifications require continuing education credits (CLE) to maintain the credential.
+For these reasons, most paralegal certifications require continuing education credits (CLE) to maintain the certification.
 Courses, seminars, and webinars are available to stay current on ethics updates, legal developments, procedural changes, and more.

 Paralegal Specialist Certificate Litigation Program Page